 Rhoda's achievement draws emotions

-On a bright Saturday afternoon, Rhoda Njobvu rewrote Zambian sports history books by becoming the first female sprint athlete locally to qualify for the Olympic Games in 100 metres with a recording setting 11.12 seconds time.
+On a bright Saturday afternoon, Rhoda Njobvu rewrote Zambian sports history books by becoming the first female sprinter locally to qualify for the Olympic Games in 100 metres with a recording setting 11.12 seconds time.

 Never before has it been done or witnessed that a Zambian runner has qualified for the games on home soil since the country became an independent state in 1964.